 It is a widely expressed view that dentists are now more fearful than ever.
-We hear it from members, from professional bodies, from those involved in postgraduate education including training programme directors who are in regular contact with foundation dentists.
+We hear it from members, from professional bodies, from those involved in postgraduate education including training programme directors who are in regular contact with dentists at the start of their professional careers.